 “Design is as much about creating solutions for people, as it is about space, form, and details.”

-Built on the ideals of design behind for everyone, there is a mix of modern technology including a vivid digital wall, and physical features like the contoured acoustic ceiling, ambient lighting, and natural bamboo flooring to make a unique library experience unlike any other.
-There is also curved bookshelves, hidden reading nooks, ironic futuristic DVD racks, and fast WiFi if you need to actually get some work done.
+Built on the ideals of design behind for everyone, there is a mix of modern technology, including a vivid digital wall, and physical features like the contoured acoustic ceiling, ambient lighting, and natural bamboo flooring to make a unique library experience unlike any other.
+There are also curved bookshelves, hidden reading nooks, ironic futuristic DVD racks, and fast WiFi if you need actually to get some work done.

 Possibly our favorite and most unique thing to do in Singapore after a long day exploring is head behind Marina Bay Sands and be dazzled by the marvelous sight of the Supertrees come to life with music and lights nightly with the Garden Rhapsody show.

-Towering 25 to 50 meters in the sky, this tree-like structures covered in gorgeous ferns are a focal point of the Gardens By The Bay development and a symbol of modern Singapore – and while they look amazing any time of day the best time to visit is the nightly show.
+Towering 25 to 50 meters in the sky, these tree-like structures covered in gorgeous ferns are a focal point of the Gardens By The Bay development and a symbol of modern Singapore – and while they look amazing any time of day, the best time to visit is the nightly show.
 Better yet, it’s free!
-Taking place every night, at 7:45 pm and 8:45 pm the Supertree Grove comes alive and is enjoyed by thousands of happy couples, families, and travelers.
+Taking place every night, at 7:45 pm and 8:45 pm, the Supertree Grove comes alive and is enjoyed by thousands of happy couples, families, and travelers.
 The accompanying music to the show changes every month or so, ensuring you have a reason to visit no matter how many times you have stopped over in Singapore.

 If you want to take the magical experience further, you could also buy tickets to the elevated walkway, the OCBC Skyway, between two of the larger Supertrees where you can enjoy a panoramic aerial view of the Gardens.
-Be warned, however, in the evening the wait times can be rather long.
+Be warned, however, in the evening, the wait times can be rather long.

 Art lovers cannot miss the opportunity to explore the world’s largest public display of modern Southeast Asian art at the National Gallery Singapore, conveniently located and only recently opened in 2015.
-Plan at least a few hours to explore the vast, huge collection of over 8,000 artworks that explores various themes while remaining focussed on Singapore’s culture and heritage and its relationship with other Southeast Asian cultures, Asia, and the wider world.
+Plan at least a few hours to explore the vast, massive collection of over 8,000 artworks that explores various themes while remaining focussed on Singapore’s culture and heritage and its relationship with other Southeast Asian cultures, Asia, and the wider world.

 Housed in the former Supreme Court Building and City Hall, it is a labyrinth to explore – but well worth your time, and hosts frequent international exhibits which are also worth checking out.

-We debated whether to include this here, as honestly unless you have extensively explored the Singapore food scene in the past there are better places to go, but just for the sheer novelty of it: why not seek out the world’s cheapest Michelin-star meal in Singapore?
+We debated whether to include this here, as honestly unless you have extensively explored the Singapore food scene in the past, there are better places to go, but just for the sheer novelty of it: why not seek out the world’s cheapest Michelin-star meal in Singapore?

-Hong Kong’s Tim Ho Wan and Seoul’s Hamo are also often named the world’s cheapest Michelin-star meal, but make no mistake it is here, in the Chinatown Food Complex, that you will find it.
+Hong Kong’s Tim Ho Wan and Seoul’s Hamo are also often named the world’s cheapest Michelin-star meal, but make no mistake; it is here, in the Chinatown Food Complex, that you will find it.
 This spot is also one of the first two street food locations in the world to be awarded a star in the Michelin Guide.

-There are over 6,000 food stalls in Singapore alone, but this one has been proclaimed the best – and while it is delicious, most locals will quickly tell you their own favorite spot.
+There are over 6,000 food stalls in Singapore alone, but this one has been proclaimed the best – and while it is delicious, most locals will quickly tell you their favorite spot.
 It’s up to you if you accept the advice of a food-obsessed Singaporean local or a French tire manufacturer.

-Little India’s energetic streets are already a well-known hotspot for tourists, this these fascinating trail, which covers most of the neighborhood’s foremost landmarks, helps give direction to your exploration.
+Little India’s energetic streets are already a well-known hotspot for tourists, but this fascinating trail, which covers most of the neighborhood’s foremost landmarks, helps give direction to your exploration.
 From the colorful rows of shops which draw you in with the enchanting aroma of spices, to rickety tables covered with delicious foods sprawled along footpaths and overflowing shops selling sari’s and more, Little India is one of the most beguiling of Singapore’s areas.

 All up, the walking tour should take four hours – and a complete guide to the diverse street artworks on display (with optimal walking directions)can be found here.
-Just don’t forget to plan plenty of time for water breaks, and to stop in at at least a few of the delicious restaurants to let your taste buds do some exploring.
+Just don’t forget to plan plenty of time for water breaks and to stop in at least a few of the delicious restaurants to let your taste buds do some exploring.

 Once an important enclave for Singapore’s Chinese immigrant population, the Chinatown of today is no longer a squalid, ramshackle enclave but instead a happening quarter renown for its fusion of old and new- and thankfully, large sections have been declared national heritage sites protecting it from rampant development.